kgeorgiou/dns-slots/README.md

 Options:
   -o  File to output slot machine results.
 Default is stdout.
   -s  File tha contains the options for each slot.
+Default is slots/small.yml.
-Default is slots-small.yml.
+  -w  Number of parallelized workers.
+Default is 8.
+  -c  Number of CPU cores.
+Machine default is %d.
   -v  Run in verbose mode.
   -d  Do a DNS lookup on each slot machine result and output only those with DNS records.
   -h  Print usage and exit.